jonasgeiler/lua-fenster-audio-type-definitions/README.md

-# lua-fenster-audio type definitions
+# lua-fensteraudio type definitions

-This repository contains the type definitions for [lua-fenster-audio](https://github.com/jonasgeiler/lua-fenster-audio) that can be used by [Sumneko's Lua Language Server](https://github.com/LuaLS/lua-language-server).
+This repository contains the type definitions for [lua-fensteraudio](https://github.com/jonasgeiler/lua-fensteraudio) that can be used by [Sumneko's Lua Language Server](https://github.com/LuaLS/lua-language-server).

 It is a submodule for the [LuaLS/LLS-Addons](https://github.com/LuaLS/LLS-Addons) repository.